bvoight/GCB535/Syllabus.md

 computational approaches and the analysis of data.

-A basic primer in programming and operating in a UNIX environment will be presented, and students will also be introduced to Python, R, and tools for reproducible research.
+A basic primer in programming and operating in a UNIX environment will be presented, and students will also be introduced to R and tools for reproducible research.
 This course emphasizes direct, hands-on experience with applications to current biological research problems.
 The course is **NOT INTENDED** for computer science students who want to learn about biologically